Shafqatsarwar/first_hackathone/chatbot/overview.md

-# RAG Chatbot for Physical AI & Humanoid Robotics Textbook
+# RAG Chatbot for GitHub Repository

 ## Overview

-The RAG (Retrieval-Augmented Generation) chatbot is an integral part of this AI-native textbook.
-It allows students to ask questions about the course content and receive intelligent, context-aware responses based on the textbook material.
+The RAG (Retrieval-Augmented Generation) chatbot is an integral part of this project.
+It allows users to ask questions about the GitHub repository (https://github.com/Shafqatsarwar/first_hackathone.git) and receive intelligent, context-aware responses based on the repository content.

 ## Architecture